Rocco Pirozzolo has fireside chat at inaugural International Finance Forum in London

 Lucy and Rocco then discussed the various insurance products available other than adverse costs cover, including anti-avoidance endorsements and deeds of indemnity.
 These, said Rocco, are particularly useful when defendants try to “stifle” claims by applying for security for costs orders.

-How to choose an ATE insurance provider
+How to choose a dispute insurance provider

 Rocco said the quality of the insurer and their rating is important.
 As is their ability to deal with certain issues, such as providing a deed of indemnity if an anti-avoidance endorsement is not acceptable to satisfy a security for costs order.
-“Finally,” he said, “you should look at the quality of the underwriting team in the same way a funder or ATE insurer will look at the quality of the solicitors or barristers and whether they are up to the job.”
+“Finally,” he said, “you should look at the quality of the underwriting team in the same way a funder or dispute insurer will look at the quality of the solicitors or barristers and whether they are up to the job.”